 - The Patriot: This is a Discussed Trope.
 Col. Benjamin Martin intentionally targets British officers first in his irregular guerrilla campaigns to sow confusion among the British regulars.
 He discusses it with his opponent General Cornwallis during a neutral meeting, with the latter calling it uncalled for.
 Martin questions what would be an "acceptable" level of hostile intent during warfare, and Cornwallis' states his concern is to maintain order and prevent atrocities committed by leaderless armies.
 Martin refuses to change his tactic as long as other British officers like Col. Tavington engage in pointless brutalities that violate the Laws and Customs of Warfare, and Cornwallis concedes the point.

 - When the Jedi are not leading from the back, or a Frontline General, they engage in this type of mission.
 General Grievous also likes to do this against Jedi.

 - Averted in Revenge of the Sith.
 The Separatist army keeps fighting after General Grievous is killed, and the rest of their leadership is taken out after the army has surrendered.

-- During the Battle for Graza in book five of Arcia Chronicles, Alexander's army is betrayed, so he gathers the remaining loyal cavalry and orders a Self Destructive Charge against the the enemy commander Pierre Tartue's position.
-He doesn't make it all the way there (though his best friend saves him from a certain death), but he gets close enough for Pierre to literally need a new pair of pants afterwards.
+- During the Battle for Graza in book five of Arcia Chronicles, Alexander's army is betrayed, so he gathers the remaining loyal cavalry and orders a Self-Destructive Charge against the enemy commander Pierre Tartue's position.
+He doesn't make it all the way there (though his best friend saves him from certain death), but he gets close enough for Pierre to literally need a new pair of pants afterwards.